Arthur Melvin Okun

 Arthur Melvin "Art" Okun (November 28, 1928 – March 23, 1980) was an American economist.

+Okun is known in particular for Okun's law, an observed relationship that states that for every 1% increase in the unemployment rate, a country's GDP will be roughly an additional 2.5% lower than its potential GDP.
+He is also known as the creator of the misery index, the analogy of the deadweight loss of taxation with a leaky bucket, and for the conception of "the invisible handshake".

+Biography

+Okun graduated from Columbia College in 1949 with the Albert Asher Green Memorial Prize for the highest GPA.
+He went on to obtain a Ph.D. in economics from Columbia in 1956 before teaching at Yale University.

 He served as the chairman of the Council of Economic Advisers between 1968 and 1969.
-Before serving on the C.E.A., he was a professor at Yale University and, afterwards, was a fellow at the Brookings Institution in Washington, D.C.
+Afterwards, he became a fellow at the Brookings Institution in Washington, D.C.
 In 1968 he was elected as a Fellow of the American Statistical Association.

-Okun is known in particular for promulgating Okun's law, an observed relationship that states that for every 1% increase in the unemployment rate, a country's GDP will be roughly an additional 2.5% lower than its potential GDP.
-He is also known as the creator of the misery index and the analogy of the deadweight loss of taxation with a leaky bucket.
-He died on March 23, 1980 of a heart attack.
+He died on March 23, 1980, of a heart attack.